 - Active social media users: 53M

-Ecommerce purchases made via smartphone have overtaken those made via tablets with online sales made via smartphone representing over 60% of all ecommerce sales.
+Ecommerce purchases made via smartphone have overtaken those made via tablets, with online sales made via smartphone representing well over 2/3 of all ecommerce sales.

 Local eCommerce Sales Rules & Regulations

-The UK legal system provides a high level of intellectual property rights (IPR) protection.
+- The UK legal system provides a high level of intellectual property rights (IPR) protection.
 Enforcement mechanisms are comparable to those available in the United States.
-The Intellectual Property Office (IPO) is the official UK government body responsible for intellectual property rights including patents, designs, trademarks and copyright.
+The Intellectual Property Office (IPO) is the official UK government body responsible for intellectual property rights protection including patents, designs, trademarks, and copyright.